jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/paper-item/README.md

 ##&lt;paper-icon-item&gt;

 `<paper-icon-item>` is a convenience element to make an item with icon.
-It is a non interactive list item with a fixed-width icon area, according to Material Design.
+It is an interactive list item with a fixed-width icon area, according to Material Design.
 This is useful if the icons are of varying widths, but you want the item bodies to line up.
 Use this like a `<paper-item>`.
 The child node with the attribute `item-icon` is placed in the icon area.